Sectarianism: Ottoman Empire

 In 1511, a pro-Shia revolt known as Şahkulu Rebellion was brutally suppressed by the Ottomans: 40,000 were massacred on the order of the sultan.

-Republican era (1923-)
+Republican era (1923–present)

 Alevis were targeted in various massacres including 1978 Maraş massacre, 1980 Çorum massacre and 1993 Sivas massacre.

 During his campaign for the 2023 Turkish presidential election, Kemal Kılıçdaroğlu was attacked with sectarian insults in Adıyaman.

 Iran

 Overview

 Sectarianism in Iran has existed for centuries, dating back to the Islamic conquest of the country in early Islamic years and continuing throughout Iranian history until the present.
 During the Safavid dynasty's reign, sectarianism started to play an important role in shaping the path of the country.
 During the Safavid rule between 1501 and 1722, Shiism started to evolve and became established as the official state religion, leading to the creation of the first religiously legitimate government since the occultation of the Twelfth imam.
 This pattern of sectarianism prevailed throughout the Iranian history.
 The approach that sectarianism has taken after the Iranian 1979 revolution is shifted compared to the earlier periods.
 Never before the Iranian 1979 revolution did the Shiite leadership gain as much authority.
 Due to this change, the sectarian timeline in Iran can be divided in pre- and post-Iranian 1979 revolution where the religious leadership changed course.